supposedly/joffrey/README.md

 []()
 - `desc` (`str`): A short description of this program.
 Appears on the help screen.
 - `flag_prefix` (`str`): The 'short' prefix used to reference this cli's flags from the command line.
-Cannot be empty.
+It can't be empty.
-    Derived from this as well is `CLI().long_prefix`, constructed by doubling `flag_prefix`.
+    `CLI().long_prefix` is automatically derived as two `flag_prefix`es back-to-back.
-- `systemexit` (`bool`): Whether, during parsing, to yield to the default behavior of capturing exceptions then printing them in a `SystemExit` call alongside the default help/usage info (`True`) -- or to allow exceptions to bubble up as normal (`False`).
+- `systemexit` (`bool`): Whether to capture exceptions and print them in a `SystemExit` call alongside the default help/usage info (`True`) -- or to allow exceptions to bubble up like in a normal Python program (`False`).
-- `no_help` (`bool`): If `True`, prevents creation of a default `h` (short) / `help` (long) flag.
+- `no_help` (`bool`): Whether to nix the `h` (short) / `help` (long) flag that's created by default.
 - `propagate_unknowns` (`bool`): Only applies if a CLI has subcommands.
-Determines whether flags not recognized by a command should be
+Determines whether flags that a command doesn't recognize should be
   "bubbled up" and then handled by a parent.
-This is only supported on a rudimentary level; flags are propagated with no arguments unless expressed as `--flag=VALUE` rather than `--flag VALUE`, but even that only allows for one.
-(This limitation is because it's impossible for a subcommand to know how many parameters a flag expects when the flag is unknown to it entirely.)
+This is only supported on a rudimentary level; flags' arguments aren't bubbled up at all unless they get expressed as `--flag=VALUE` rather than `--flag VALUE`, but even that only allows for one argument.
+(This limitation is because it's impossible for a subcommand to know how many parameters a flag expects when it doesn't even know the flag in the first place.)
-  The flag-propagation mechanism in general is useful when, say, one has flags like "verbose" or "quiet" defined on the top-level CLI and wishes for them to be accessible in subcommands.
+  The flag-propagation mechanism is useful when, say, you've got flags like "verbose" or "quiet" defined on the top-level CLI and want them to be accessible in subcommands.

 Methods:
 - `flag` (decorator):